Building a Democratic Candidate

 When Bill Clinton first ran for President, he stood on a stage and called out rapper Sista Soljah.
 She had been quoted in the Washington Post as saying, “…if black people can kill other black people every day, why not have a week killing white people?”
 And previously, “if there are any good white people, where are they?
 I haven’t met them.”

 Nobody asked Clinton about this.
 He chose to attack proactively.
-He called those words “hatred”, and said they were a “mistake.”
+He called those remarks “hatred”, and said they were a “mistake.”
 Reporters pounced.
 Some on the far left warned that this misstep would be lethal for his campaign.

 The next day, Sista Soljah called a fiery news conference denouncing him and warned, “Bill Clinton can’t assume that black people will automatically vote for him.”